-1.5 IGNITION SYSTEM WIRING
+1.6 IGNITION SYSTEM WIRING

-- This gas heater is equipped with an electronic ignition system which operates on a 6 volt system. - This appliance requires 220-240 VAC to be wired to the factory installed junction box.
+- This gas heater is equipped with an electronic ignition system which operates on a 6 volt system. - This appliance requires 220/240 VAC to be wired to the factory installed junction cord.
 Check factory installed power cord for damage before using.

-WARNING
+A WARNING